 Test 1: the child is distinguished from the great majority of other applicants either on their own individual medical grounds or by other exceptional circumstances.

 Medical grounds must be supported by a medical report (obtained by the applicant and provided at the point of application).
-This report must clearly justify, for health reasons only, why it is better for the child’s health to attend the preferred SUAT nursery rather than any other nursery.
+This report must clearly justify, for health reasons only, why it is better for the child’s health to attend the preferred SUAT academy rather than any other academy.

-Exceptional circumstances must relate to the choice of nursery and the individual child, i.e. the circumstances of the child, not the specific economic or social circumstances of the parent/carer, and be supported by a professional report (obtained by the applicant and provided at the point of application), e.g. social worker, justifying why it is better for the child to attend the preferred SUAT nursery rather than any other nursery.
+Exceptional circumstances must relate to the choice of nursery and the individual child, i.e. the circumstances of the child, not the specific economic or social circumstances of the parent/carer, and be supported by a professional report (obtained by the applicant and provided at the point of application), e.g. social worker, justifying why it is better for the child to attend the preferred SUAT academy rather than any other academy.

 and

-Test 2: the child would suffer hardship if they were unable to attend the preferred SUAT nursery setting.
+Test 2: the child would suffer hardship if they were unable to attend the preferred SUAT academy.

 Hardship means severe suffering of any kind, not merely difficulty or inconvenience, which is likely to be experienced as a result of the child attending a different school.
 Applicants must provide detailed information about both the type and severity of any likely hardship at the time of application.